-1. Access and/or download the Application for the Surrender of a Mortgage Broker or Agent Licence [PDF].
+1. Go to FSRA’s website to download the application to surrender your mortgage broker or agent licence.
 To download a copy, right-click on the link and choose Save link as.

 3. FSRA will send you a confirmation email once the licensing team has completed its review, which should take approximately 10 business days.
 The three possible outcomes are:

 - Your application is rejected.
 Note: this happens in rare cases where there are serious concerns.

 4. Until you receive an email confirmation that your application is approved, continue to maintain all requirements for your licence.